springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 EoN provides a function ``Gillespie_simple_contagion`` which allows a user to specify the rules governing an arbitrary simple contagion.

-Examples are provided in the documentation, including
+Examples are provided in the online documentation, including

 - SEIR disease (there is an exposed state before becoming infectious)
 - SIRS disease (recovered individuals eventually become susceptible again)